anagdinizg/anagdinizg/README.md

 # Ana's Developer Portfolio

 I am a graduating Information Systems student from Facisa University with a passion for web development and experience in challenging projects, especially in the frontend area.
-I am a dedicated, proactive, and self-taught professional.
 I adapt quickly to new technologies and methodologies, always seeking to improve my skills and deliver high-quality projects on time.

 — Experience